18 FAQs people ask about how to plan their PR and content marketing

-2. How should a business use social media to link with traditional media?
+2. How should I use social media for PR purposes?

 Journalists use Twitter as one of their tools to find stories, case studies and spokespeople.
 Monitor the hashtag #journorequest regularly to find a comment request that matches with your business.
 This is an easy way to get your brand in the media.